icerpc/icerpc-docs/pages/icerpc/protocols-and-transports/protocol-compatibility.md

 - one server for ice
 - another server for icerpc

-These two servers can share the same [dispatch pipeline](../dispatch/dispatch-pipeline).
+These two servers can share the same [dispatch pipeline][dispatch-pipeline].
 This way, the server application as a whole is reachable through ice and icerpc and provides the same services to all its clients.

+[dispatch-pipeline]: ../dispatch/dispatch-pipeline